Skip to main content

 Right Alt0x40

-This is an example that reads touch pads on a DUELink module and then send their status as keyboard arrows key presses.
+The example below reads touch pads on a DUELink module and sends their status as keyboard arrow-key presses.
+This script runs on the module itself via the Console:

 Asio(1) # Enable Asynchronous Commands